Prudential shares fall on earnings miss

-May 3 Prudential Financial Inc CEO John Strangfeld pledged to fix the company's group insurance business as the insurer's shares fell more than 10 percent on Thursday after first-quarter results missed analyst estimates.
+Prudential Financial Inc (PRU.N) CEO John Strangfeld pledged to fix the company's group insurance business as the insurer's shares fell more than 10 percent on Thursday after first-quarter results missed analyst estimates.

 In an earnings report on Wednesday, the second-largest life insurer in the United States said its group insurance segment posted a loss of $38 million in the quarter, on an adjusted operating income basis, compared to a gain of $39 million a year ago.
 The business provides life, disability and long-term care insurance for employee and membership benefits plans.